At dusk in November, the first winter’s night

 All unaware, stillness changed to a feast

-When they came light on feet shod in blue, gold, and white,
+When they came light on feet shod in blue,

 With a piper’s reel and the scent of the night.